 We aim to provide an interdisciplinary and multidisciplinary approach, locally and nationally.
 Our goal is to create an awareness for the importance of research from all fields of the arts and sciences, and to create a platform for a scholarly dialogue between graduate students, faculty members and other research groups.
 In addition, JMRT is designed to help graduate students learn to write journal publications and get accustomed to the review and journal production process.
 Our open-access feature allows for accelerated discovery, public communication, and connected education.

-The journal is published once per year during the summer term in electronic format.
+The journal is published once per year during the fall term in electronic format.

 If you are interested in becoming a reviewer, please register to apply.